ジェルメディウムを使った転写テクニック

 In this case, I wanted to make the design look like those ancient manuscripts, so I left some of the fibers in place and painted over them with a mixture of Gel Medium and a small amount of brown paint.

-Since the image has completely fixed to the drawing board, it does not wrinkle or sag even when it is applied with paints over the top or stroked with a brush, as is the case when painting over collage.
+Since the image has completely fixed to the surface, it does not wrinkle or sag even when it is applied with paints over the top or stroked with a brush, as is the case when painting over collage.

 The images of the art pieces I used here for collaging are also available on the official website of The Metropolitan Museum of Art. *2